JP Morgan says acted correctly in Monte Paschi case

-MILAN U.S. investment bank J.P.
-Morgan (JPM.N), which is being investigated by Italian prosecutors probing Monte dei Paschi's purchase of a smaller rival, said on Wednesday it and its employees acted correctly at all times.
+MILAN, July 31 U.S. investment bank J.P.
+Morgan , which is being investigated by Italian prosecutors probing Monte dei Paschi's purchase of a smaller rival, said on Wednesday it and its employees acted correctly at all times.

 In an e-mailed statement, J.P.
 Morgan said it had never benefited from an indemnity agreement with Monte dei Paschi that prosecutors allege protected the U.S. investment bank from potential losses linked to a hybrid instrument used to partly fund the 2007 acquisition.